RasaHQ/rasa/docs/tracker_stores.rst

             tracker_store:
                 type: redis
-                host: <host of the redis instance, e.g. localhost>
+                url: <url of the redis instance, e.g. localhost>
                 port: <port of your redis instance, usually 6379>
                 db: <number of your database within redis, e.g. 0>
                 password: <password used for authentication>